Omaha people: Loss of lands

 By the Fourth Treaty of Prairie du Chien in 1831, the Omaha ceded their lands in Iowa to the United States, east of the Missouri River, with the understanding that they still had hunting rights there.
 In 1836 a treaty with the US took their remaining hunting lands in northwestern Missouri.

 During the 1840s, the Omaha continued to suffer from Sioux aggression.
 European-American settlers pressed the US government to make more land available west of the Mississippi River for white development.
 In 1846 Big Elk made an illegal treaty allowing a large group of Mormons to settle on Omaha land for a period; he hoped to gain some protection from competing natives by their guns, but the new settlers cut deeply into the game and wood resources of the area during the two years they were there.

 For nearly 15 years in the 19th century, Logan Fontenelle was the interpreter at the Bellevue Agency, serving different US Indian agents.
-The mixed-race Omaha-French man was trilingual and also worked as a trader.
+The mixed-race Omaha-French man was bilingual and also worked as a trader.
 His mother was Omaha; his father French Canadian.
 In January 1854 he acted as interpreter during the agent James M. Gatewood's negotiations for land cessions with 60 Omaha leaders and elders, who sat in council at Bellevue.
 Gatewood had been under pressure by Washington headquarters to achieve a land sale.
 The Omaha elders refused to delegate the negotiations to their gens chiefs, but came to an agreement to sell most of their remaining lands west of the Missouri to the United States.
 Competing interests may be shown by the draft treaty containing provisions for payment of tribal debts to the traders Fontenelle, Peter Sarpy, and Louis Saunsouci.
 The chiefs at council agreed to move from the Bellevue Agency further north, finally choosing the Blackbird Hills, essentially the current reservation in Thurston County, Nebraska.

 The 60 men designated seven chiefs to go to Washington, DC for final negotiations along with Gatewood, with Fontenelle to serve as their interpreter.
 The chief Iron Eye (Joseph LaFlesche) was among the seven who went to Washington and is considered the last chief of the Omaha under their traditional system.
 Logan Fontenelle served as their interpreter, and whites mistakenly believed he was a chief.
 Because his father was white, the Omaha never accepted him as a member of the tribe, but considered him white.